Gender Dynamics of Ocean Risk and Resilience in SIDS and coastal LDCs

 Scalability and Next Steps

-Advancing gender equality benefits women and girls through improved welfare and agency.
-These benefits extend beyond the individual to women’s households and communities, helping countries realise their full development potential, especially within the context of a blue economy.
-To meet this potential, finance, specifically Official Development Assistance (ODA) and climate risk insurance, can play a critical role in supporting gender responsive (transformative) approaches to resilience to ocean risks.
-Donors should demonstrate their commitment to, and leadership on, gender equality in development and risk resilience projects across the ocean economy by increasing their total and proportional allocations to gender-focused programming.
+These benefits extend beyond the individual, to women’s households and communities, and help countries realise their full development potential, especially within the context of a sustainable blue economy.
+Finance, in the form of Official Development Assistance (ODA) and climate risk insurance, play a critical role in supporting gender responsive (transformative) approaches to build resilience.
+Donors should demonstrate their commitment to, and leadership on, gender equality in development and resilience projects across the sustainable blue economy by increasing their total and proportional allocations to gender-focused programming.